dowlinglab/robust-process-scaleup/README.md

 The uncertainty in the estimated kinetic parameters of the isolated BR model is propagated to the design of the Williams-Otto [1] process in the `williams_otto_process.ipynb` file.

-The `batch_experiment.py` file holds the `Experiment` class and mathematical model of the isolated BR.
+The `batch_experiment.py` file holds the `Experiment` class and the mathematical model of the isolated BR.

 [1] Biegler LT.
 Nonlinear Programming: Concepts, Algorithms, and Applications to Chemical Processes.
 Society for Industrial and Applied Mathematics (2010).
 ISBN 978-0-898717-02-0